 Proper watering techniques are essential for healthy plants, and when the weather becomes hot and dry during our Northwest summers, it becomes especially important to water correctly.
 Here are a few tips to help you water in the most efficient and beneficial way possible.
 Wise watering can save you time and money, as well as help your plants thrive.

 All new plantings, even drought-tolerant plants, need regular watering for at least the first 2 years until they can become established.
 Plants need to be watered when the soil has dried out slightly (an inch or so below the surface of the soil).
 Check daily for dryness during hot and dry periods and remember that containers often need to be watered daily in this type of weather as they dry out faster.
 When watering, be sure to concentrate the water on the soil directly over the root ball and avoid watering from high above.
 Water gently and deeply to saturate the root ball.
-If you aren't sure whether the water has saturated, dig down several inches to see if it is penetrating.
-If necessary, mound the soil around the root area to contain runoff.
+If you aren't sure whether the water has saturated, dig a small hole several inches to see if it is penetrating (but avoid digging into the new plant's roots).
+If necessary, mound the soil into a "saucer" around the root area to contain runoff.
 Allow the soil surface to dry out a bit before future waterings.

 Once the plant has become established, the roots spread out.
 You will still want to concentrate the water on the soil just around the plant, watering the "dripline" root zone.
 This means watering the soil out as far as the plant is wide.
 Continue a regular, deep-watering schedule: the frequency of your watering depends on weather conditions and on the needs of your specific plants.
 Be sure to allow the soil to dry out slightly before you water the next time.